You are here

 - Step 5: Administrators, on behalf of your organisation please check that the FRP and Clarity details are the same, and finalise for submission to CRDC as per the Clarity instructions.

-CRDC offers two scholarships for students: Postgraduate Scholarships, and Summer and Honours Scholarships.
+CRDC offers two scholarships for students, Postgraduate Scholarships and Summer and Honours Scholarships; and supports Travel Grants, Scientific Exchanges and the ABARES Science and Innovation Awards

 When funding is available, CRDC provides Postgraduate Scholarships to postgraduate (masters or PhD) students to assist with the completion of an industry-specific project.
 These projects may relate to any field of cotton-research related to CRDC’s Strategic RD&E Plan.